JPMorgan's Dimon says more stimulus needed, warns businesses won't survive more coronavirus lockdowns

 |JOHNSON & JOHNSON

-Former Vice President Joe Biden, who is ahead of President Trump by 10 points in the national polls, has said he would follow the science and re-lockdown the country to help slow the spread.
+Former Vice President Joe Biden, who is ahead of President Trump by 10 points in several national polls including the most recent Fox News poll, has said he would follow the science and re-lockdown the country to help slow the spread if necessary.

 Trump, for his part, has ruled out more lockdowns and has also urged lawmakers to pass another round of stimulus.

-On Tuesday, Senate Majority Leader Mitch McConnell said that the first order of business when the full Senate returns is to debate another COVID-19 relief package.
+On Tuesday, Senate Majority Leader Mitch McConnell (R-KY) said that the first order of business when the full Senate returns is to debate another COVID-19 relief package.